Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 }
 ```

-### Delete Digital Twin
+### Delete digital twins

-Delete a digital twin simply by providing id of a digital twin as below.
+Delete a digital twin simply by providing Id of a digital twin as below.

 ```C# Snippet:DigitalTwinsSampleDeleteTwin
 await DigitalTwinsClient.DeleteDigitalTwinAsync(twin.Key).ConfigureAwait(false);
 ```

-## Get and update Digital Twin Component
+## Get and update digital twin components

-### Update Digital Twin Component
+### Update digital twin components

-To update a component or in other words to replace, remove and/or add a component property or subproperty within Digital Twin, you would need id of a digital twin, component name and application/json-patch+json operations to be performed on the specified digital twin's component.
+To update a component or in other words to replace, remove and/or add a component property or subproperty within Digital Twin, you would need Id of a digital twin, component name and application/json-patch+json operations to be performed on the specified digital twin's component.
 Here is the sample code on how to do it.

 ```C# Snippet:DigitalTwinsSampleUpdateComponent
 // Update Component1 by replacing the property ComponentProp1 value